madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 experimental points
 :math:`(x_1, y_1), (x_2, y_2), ..., (x_k, y_k), ..., (x_n, y_n)`.
 We seek to
-adjust the parameters of a function :math:`y = f(x)` in such a way that its curve passes "as close as possible" to the data points.
+adjust the parameters of a function :math:`y = f(x)` in such a way that its curve passes "as closely as possible" to the data points.
 In this particular case, we will deal with the following sinusoidal function of the four parameters :math:`a`, :math:`b`, :math:`c`, and :math:`\omega`: